 “Research shows that one in four people will develop some kind of mental health condition at some point in their lives, whether severe or mild.
-So, it’s fair to say that mental health problems are very relevant to us and therefore we need to look at them and deal with them,” said Marina Economou-Lalioti, Professor of Psychiatry at the Medical School of the National and Kapodistrian University of Athens (NKUA), during the 51st SNF Dialogues event on Wednesday, February 23.
-Focused on highlighting the global importance of mental health issues, the open, public dialogue with scientists, students, and educators discussed how the pandemic has brought mental health to the fore as a crucial issue around the world.
+So, it’s fair to say that mental health problems are very relevant to us and therefore we need to look at them and deal with them,” said Marina Economou-Lalioti, Professor of Psychiatry at the Medical School of the National and Kapodistrian University of Athens (NKUA), during the 51st SNF Dialogues event on Wednesday, 23 February.
+Focused on the global importance of mental health issues, scientists, students, and educators discussed how the pandemic has brought mental health to the forefront as a crucial global issue.

-Harold S. Koplewicz, founding president and Medical Director of the Child Mind Institute, participated in the SNF Dialogues webcast via live video to talk about the impact of the pandemic on children and adolescents.
+Harold S. Koplewicz, Founding President and Medical Director of the Child Mind Institute, participated in the SNF Dialogues webcast via live video to talk about the impact of the pandemic on children and adolescents.
 “For adults, this is going to be a bump in the road; there’s going to be two horrible years that we made the best of.
 But for teenagers in particular, these are definite losses….
-In the United States alone, 167,000 children lost a caretaker or a parent that kind of loss, that kind of death, that kind of trauma, has very long-term effects.
-We’re going to see a ripple effect of mental health symptoms for at least a decade once COVID is over.”
+In the United States alone, 167,000 children lost a caretaker or a parent; that kind of loss, that kind of death, that kind of trauma, has very long-term effects.
+We’re going to see a ripple effect of mental health symptoms for at least a decade once Covid-19 is over.”

 “It's highly likely that in the next five to ten years, we’re really going to see a dramatic breakthrough in the development of new treatments.
 For example, disorders like autism, schizophrenia, bipolar disorder - disorders that can be on the more severe end of the spectrum sometimes - those disorders happen to be disorders for which the genetics, for example, is most well understood.
-They also happen to be disorders for which there is the most contact in general with the mental healthcare system, so the data sets that are available are the largest.
-We think that probably simply because of that, those are the areas that are likely to yield new treatments the soonest.
-We really want to emphasize that we think that this is an approach that needs to be applied across all of mental health and all of psychiatry,” said Steven Kushner, Professor of Psychiatry at Columbia University Irving Medical Center and the New York State Psychiatric Institute, discussing the approach of combining data, and genetic information, and new technology to address mental disorders as he participated in the SNF Dialogues webcast via live video.
+They also happen to be disorders for which there is the most contact in general with the mental healthcare system, so the datasets that are available are the largest.
+We think that probably, simply because of that, those are the areas that are likely to yield new treatments the soonest.
+We really want to emphasize that we think that this is an approach that needs to be applied across all of mental health and all of psychiatry,” said Steven Kushner, Professor of Psychiatry at the Columbia University Irving Medical Center and the New York State Psychiatric Institute, via live video, while discussing the approach of combining data, genetic information, and new technologies to address mental disorders.